zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 #### Modes:

 **Refine Mode:**

 Processes each retrieved text chunk sequentially, making separate LLM calls for each node.
 This is the default mode for a list index.
 The list of nodes is traversed sequentially and at each step, the query, the response so far and the context of the current node are embedded in a prompt template that prompts a LLM to refine the response to the query according to the new information in the current node.
 This mode is ideal for detailed answers.

-Compact Mode (Default): Similar to refine mode but compacts the chunks before processing, resulting in fewer LLM calls.
+- **Compact Mode (Default):** Similar to refine mode but compacts the chunks before processing, resulting in fewer LLM calls.
 This makes it a cheaper option.
 The response synthesiser adds as many nodes as possible into the context before hitting the LLM’t token limit.
 If there are too many nodes for one pass it will do many steps until complete.

-Simple Summarise Mode: Truncates text chunks to fit into a single LLM prompt, offering a quick summarisation solution.
+- **Simple Summarise Mode:** Truncates text chunks to fit into a single LLM prompt, offering a quick summarisation solution.
 However you may lose some details due to truncation.

-Tree Summarise Mode: This uses a summary index and concatenates the chunks, then recursively processes the answers as chunks.
+- **Tree Summarise Mode:** This uses a summary index and concatenates the chunks, then recursively processes the answers as chunks.
 This continues until one final answer remains.
 This mode is suitable for summarisation purposes, especially when dealing with multiple chunks.

-Accumulate Mode: Applies the query to each text chunk separately, accumulating the responses into an array and returns a concatenated string of all responses.
+- **Accumulate Mode:** Applies the query to each text chunk separately, accumulating the responses into an array and returns a concatenated string of all responses.
 This mode is beneficial when the same query needs to be run against multiple text chunks independently.

-Compact Accumulate Mode: Combines the features of accumulate and compact modes.
+- **Compact Accumulate Mode:** Combines the features of accumulate and compact modes.
 It compacts each LLM prompt similarly to the compact mode and runs the same query against each text chunk.
-LlamaIndex has a great set of Response Synthesiser you can find here.

 ### Evaluate